 Fill out a form — customer name, quantity, terms.
 Out comes a clean PDF proposal that already looks like yours.
 Two minutes instead of an hour.

 None of these are products you buy off a shelf.
-They're each built one-off, for one salesperson, to fix one specific thing.
+They're each built one-off, for one salespersonbusiness, to fix one specific thing.

 Let's Do The Math